Sherrie Lovler began her “Calligraphic Abstractions” workshop with a poem she wrote:

 -from “Meditation,” by Sherrie Lovler, p.
 57, On Softer Ground: Paintings, Poems and Calligraphy by Sherrie Lovler

-I’ve admired her work since I saw it at the Friends of Calligraphy’s Kalligraphia show in 2012 at the Skylight Gallery of the San Francisco Public Library.
-She’s an internationally known calligrapher and artist.
-And she’s author of a beautiful book: On Softer Ground: Paintings, Poems and Calligraphy.
+I’ve admired Lovler’s work since I saw it at the Friends of Calligraphy’s Kalligraphia show in 2012 at the Skylight Gallery of the San Francisco Public Library.
+An internationally known calligrapher and artist, she’s author of a book: On Softer Ground: Paintings, Poems and Calligraphy.

-Her course included a mini-fundamentals of art course wrapped into a effectively directed workshop about learning to trust oneself and the marks one makes AND how to make those marks dynamic.
+Her course included a reminder of the fundamentals of art wrapped into a effectively directed workshop about learning to trust oneself, the marks one makes AND how to make those marks dynamic.